aeharriman/dichotomous/task-tracking.md

 ### Shall:
 - [ ] setDichotomousKey, when a valid dichotomous key string is in the textarea, shall be called with a KeyObject on submit
 - [ ] Shall set the dichotomousKey state correctly upon submission

-[//]: # (- [ ] Shall call handleSubmit when submit button clicked)
 - [X] Clicking submit shall call setDichotomousKey with a non-empty form
-- [ ] Clicking submit shall call setDichotomousKey with the correct key from the selected tab if form empty
+- [ ] Clicking submit shall do nothing if form empty
 - [X] Shall allow text input in the textarea

+[//]: # (- [ ] Shall call handleSubmit when submit button clicked)

 ### Progress: